Tennessee State Route 386: History

 The route that is now SR 386 was originally proposed to provide more convenient means of transportation to Nashville for residents of Hendersonville, which had grown significantly in the 1960s and 1970s.
 The Hendersonville Transportation Study of 1978 listed 35 priority projects with the section through Hendersonville as number 1 and the connection to I-65 as number 2.
 A 1980 transportation study conducted for Nashville and Davidson County initiated the project.

 Construction began on the first section, located in Hendersonville, in March 1981.
 This section, located between SR 258 (New Shackle Island Road) and US 31E, was completed in 1983, and the section between the US 31E connector and SR 258 was completed in 1987.
 These sections were initially referred to as the Hendersonville Bypass.
 Construction began on the extension to I-65 in 1988.
 The segment between Two Mile Pike and Conference Drive was opened on April 5, 1990, and the final leg of the original bypass was opened to traffic on October 4, 1990.

-Beginning in 2003, the highway was extended east to Gallatin in two separate projects after that city experienced further growth and transportation needs.
+Beginning in November 2003, the highway was extended east to Gallatin in two separate projects after that city experienced further growth and transportation needs.
 This was completed on June 15, 2007.

 In 2010 TDOT began studying the possibility of extending the route further east into Gallatin.
-Also that year the speed limit was reduced from 70 to 65 mph in Sumner County and warning signs were installed around the curve near US 31E in an effort to improve safety on the highway that had developed a high rate of traffic accidents.
+Also that year the speed limit was reduced from 70 mph to 65 mph in Sumner County and warning signs were installed around the curve near US 31E in an effort to improve safety on the highway that had developed a high rate of traffic accidents.
 Early into the route's history it began to experience congestion problems during rush hour.
-Future plans including widening the highway to six lanes.
+Future plans include widening the highway to six lanes.